 2. Cockburn Street

-One of the best photo spots in Edinburgh for medieval vibes
+One of the best Edinburgh photo spots for medieval vibes

 3. Calton Hill

-Go in the early morning to not only to bypass the crowds but to get better lighting.
+Go in the early morning to bypass the crowds and for the best lighting.
 Because this is on a hill, the afternoon sunlight can get pretty harsh.

 Stop at Fortitude or Wellington Coffee while you’re in New Town.
 Wellington Coffee has the BEST scones!